TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnectfirewallwindows.md

 ## **Recommended steps**

-Use [serial console](data-blade:Microsoft_Azure_Compute.SerialConsoleBlade.resourceId.$resourceId) and open a CMD instance to query the current status
+Use [Serial console](data-blade:Microsoft_Azure_Compute.SerialConsoleBlade.resourceId.$resourceId) and open a CMD instance to query the current status.<br>

 1. Query the firewall rules using any of the following methods: